The ultimate dumpling guide to Melbourne

 China Red

-China Red specialises in plump, juicy, xiao long bao.
-The menu also has a range of delicious dumplings, including Peking pork.
-Sit under the glow of red lanterns, order from a touch screen and wait for those bamboo baskets to arrive.
+China Red is the spot for the juiciest, soupiest xiao long bao.
+The menu also has a range of other delicious dumplings, including Peking pork.
+Sit under the glow of red lanterns, order from a touch screen and wait for those steaming bamboo baskets to arrive.

 Momo Station

 Don’t tell anyone we told you about this hidden dumpling destination.
-Momo Station is a no-frills eatery that pumps out chunky Nepalese dumplings (momos).
+Momo Station is a no-frills eatery tucked away in The Captiol Arcade serving tasty Nepalese dumplings (momos).
 Try the chilli momo, pan-fried and tossed in sticky red onion and capsicum chilli sauce.

 More of the best dumpling spots